WordPress Tutorial #11

 This is very easy to do.

-You can create menu items from several sources:
+Your custom navigation menu items come from several sources:

 - Custom Links

-You’ll notice the Pages and Categories boxes all have three tabs.
-Click the middle one, View All to see a complete list of your pages or categories.
+You’ll notice the Pages, Posts, and Categories boxes all have three tabs.
+Click the middle one, View All to see a complete list of your pages, posts, or categories.

-Some themes and plugins give you even more ways to make menu items.
-For example, the Elevatr plugin lets you use the Elevatr forms as menu items.
-For now we’ll just stick to the ones that WordPress provides.
+Some themes and plugins give you even more ways to make menu items, but for now we’ll just stick to the ones that WordPress always provides.

 To select items for the menu, just check the box next to it and click the Add to Menu button.